wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ```

+- Open the `./pages/restaurants/_id.vue` file and now copy/paste the following code to replace the existing code in the file.
+(Doing this will add the above method.)
 You will get this result:

-`pages/restaurants/_id.vue`
+`Path: ./deliveroo-clone-tutorial/frontend/pages/restaurants/_id.vue`

 ```js
 <template>